fbeaufume/draconis/README.md

 Early stages of a simple, web based, old school RPG.

+This project is also a sandbox to keep working on frontend technologies such as:
+Angular, TypeScript, Tailwind, CSS animations, SVG, etc.

 The current design choices and objectives for the first major version are:

 - No install, but playable with a web browser